ms1963/SudokuSolverAndGenerator/README.md

 Goal: place numbers 1..DIM {1 ..
 9} in each cell, so that after
-every step the following rule holds: there must be no identical numbers in any quadrant, row or column.
+every step the following rule holds:

++ there must be no identical numbers in any quadrant, row or column.

-Game is over when all locations/cells on the board are occupied.
++ puzzle is solved when all locations/cells on the board are occupied.

 Internally, a Sudoku puzzle/board is considered in the following
 way: